 Our client was arrested and taken to hospital, where he was required to give a blood and urine sample to detect the presence of any drugs.
 That analysis came back positive for a number of illicit substances, including cocaine, and our client was charged with Driving Under the Influence of Drugs.

-On our firm advice, our client defended the charge.
+On our advice, the client defended the charge.

 The defence of the charge involved a two-day hearing in the Burwood Local Court.
 We objected to the admissibility of evidence tendered by the prosecution, including the admission made by our client and the certificate provided by the analyst.
 We also put to the court that the police had abused their powers and made an unlawful arrest.